abhishek-kumar-code/Redfish_Public/Specification.md

 The specifications define elements that are mandatory for all Redfish implementations as well as optional elements that can be chosen by system vendor or manufacturer.
 The specifications also define points at which extensions specific to the OEM (system vendor) can be provided by a given implementation.

 The specifications set normative requirements for Redfish Services and associated materials, such as Redfish Schema files.
-In general, the specifications do not set requirements for Redfish clients, but will indicate what a Redfish client should do to access and utilize a Redfish Service successfully and effectively.
+In general, the specifications do not set requirements for Redfish clients, but will indicate what a Redfish client should do in order to access and utilize a Redfish Service successfully and effectively.

 The specifications do not set requirements that particular hardware or firmware must be used to implement the Redfish interfaces and functions.